enonic/lib-static/README.md

 - `cacheControl` (boolean/string/function, optional): override the default header value (`'public, max-age=31536000, immutable'`) and return another `Cache-Control` header.
     - if set as a `false` boolean, no `Cache-Control` headers are sent.
 A `true` boolean is just ignored.
     - if set as a string, always use that value.
 An empty string will act as `false` and switch off cacheControl.
-    - if set as a function: `(filePathAndName, content, mimeType) => cacheControl`.
-For fine-grained control which can use file content or resolved MIMEtype string too if needed. _filePathAndName_ is the asset's file path and name (relative to the JAR root, or `build/resources/main/` in dev mode).
-Meant to replace the default header handling, but can be tricked if needed: anytime the function returns `null`, lib-static's default Cache-Control header is used instead.
+    - if set as a function: `(filePathAndName, resource, mimeType) => cacheControl`.
+For fine-grained control which can use resource path, resolved MIMEtype string, or file content if needed. _filePathAndName_ is the asset's file path and name (relative to the JAR root, or `build/resources/main/` in dev mode).
+File content is by resource object: _resource_ is the output from [ioLib getResource](https://developer.enonic.com/docs/xp/stable/api/lib-io#getresource), so your function should handle this if used.
+This function and the string it returns is meant to replace the default header handling, but here's a trick if needed: anytime the function returns `null`, lib-static's default Cache-Control header is used instead.
 The output _cacheControl_ string is used in response `headers: { 'Cache-Control': <cacheControl> }`
 - `contentType` (string/boolean/object/function, optional): override the built-in MIME type handling.
     - if set as a boolean, switches MIME type handling on/off. `true` is basically ignored (keep using built-in type detection), `false` skips processing and removes the content-type header (same as an empty string)
     - if set as a non-empty string, assets will not be processed to try and find the MIME content type.
 Instead this value will always be preselected and returned.
     - if set as an object, keys are file types (the extensions of the asset file names _after compilation_, case-insensitive and will ignore dots), and values are Content-Type strings - for example, `{"json": "application/json", ".mp3": "audio/mpeg", "TTF": "font/ttf"}`.
 For files with extensions that are not among the keys in the object, the handling will fall back to the built-in handling.
-    - if set as a function: `(filePathAndName) => contentType`. filePathAndName is the asset file path and name (relative to the JAR root, or `build/resources/main/` in dev mode) and content is the file content.
-In cases where this function returns `null`, the processing falls back to the built-in contentType detection.
+    - if set as a function: `(filePathAndName, resource) => contentType`. _filePathAndName_ is the asset file path and name (relative to the JAR root, or `build/resources/main/` in dev mode).
+File content is by resource object: _resource_ is the output from [ioLib getResource](https://developer.enonic.com/docs/xp/stable/api/lib-io#getresource), so your function should handle this if used.
+Same trick as for the _cacheControl_ function above: in cases where the function returns `null`, the processing falls back to the built-in contentType detection.
 - `etag` (boolean, optional): The default behavior of lib-static is to generate/handle ETag in prod, while skipping it entirely in dev mode.
     - Setting the etag parameter to `false` will turn **off** etag processing (runtime content processing, headers and handling) in **prod** too.
     - Setting it to `true` will turn it **on in dev mode** too.
 - `throwErrors` (boolean, default is `false`): by default, the `.get` method should not throw errors when used correctly.
 Instead, it internally server-logs (and hash-ID-tags) errors and automatically outputs a 500 error response.
   - Setting `throwErrors` to `true` overrides this: the 500-response generation is skipped, and the error is re-thrown down to the calling context, to be handled there.
   - This does not apply to 404-not-found type "errors", they will always generate a 404-response either way.
+- `contextPathOverride`: Only used in [.static](#api-static).
+The default behavior of the returned `getStatic` function is to take a request object, and compare the current path to the endpoint's rootpath to get a relative asset path (below `root` in the JAR).
+This is done by looking at `request.contextPath` and removing that from `request.path`.
+However, contextPath only works well in an XP service - if you want to use `static` elsewhere, for example with a controller mapping, you need to supply the endpoint's root path to `contextPathOverride`.

 In addition, you may supply a `path` or `root` param ([.get](#api-get) or [.static](#api-static), respectively).
 If a positional `path` or `root` argument is used and the options object is the second argument, then `path` or `root` parameters will be ignored in the options object.